How to Fix Things

 There’s a clear philosophy to successful break-fix methods.
 While there are implementation-specific and component-specific details (such as with computers), there are some universal and near-universal approaches to just about any technical/interpersonal matter.

-It sounds easy, but there’s more to it.
+It sounds easy enough, but there’s more to it.

 It’s All Networked